Crate wasmer

 Expand description

 Wasmer is the most popular WebAssembly runtime for Rust.
-It supports JIT (Just In Time) and AOT (Ahead Of Time) compilation as well as pluggable compilers suited to your needs.
+It supports JIT (Just In Time) and AOT (Ahead Of Time) compilation as well as pluggable compilers suited to your needs and interpreters.

 It’s designed to be safe and secure, and runnable in any kind of environment.